 Dr. John McConnell

-Dr. McConnell directs The Multicultural Peace and Justice Lab.
+Dr. McConnell co-directs The Multicultural Peace and Justice Collaborative.

 Dr. Benjamin Pyykkonen

 Dr. Pyykkonen directs the Neurocognitive Functioning Lab.
 This lab will continue to explore the relationship between neurocognitive functioning, psychological functioning, and functional status.
 Of particular interest is the identification of cognitive and emotional factors that enhance aspects of functional independence including employment capacity, independent living, and reduction in level of care in the elderly.
 In addition to multiple meta-analytic studies and developing normative data, recent projects have increasingly emphasized early identification, caregiver interventions, and religious coping, as they might relate to functional status.
 Much of the work in this lab is designed to better identify these very factors related to functional status in individuals with CNS injury from any number of etiological factors e.g., head injury, progressive dementing conditions, epilepsy, metabolic processes, infectious processes, hydrocephalus, alcoholism, and cancer.